opencadc/caom2tools/doc/user/script_description.md

     bp.add_fits_attribute('Chunk.position.coordsys', 'RADECSYS')
     bp.add_fits_attribute('Chunk.position.coordsys', 'RADESYS')

-   * Observation.observationID provides a default value of `TEST_OBS`, which is used if the keyword `OBSID` does not exist in the FITS file.
+   * Observation.observationID provides a default value of `TEST_OBS`, which is used if the `OBSID` keyword does not exist in the FITS file.
    * Plane.dataRelease provides an override value, which is always used when setting the plane-level data release date in the CAOM2 instance.
    * Chunk.position.coordsys provides a list of FITS keywords to try.
+The last keyword listed will be tried first, and the first keyword found will be used to set the value.

 To make WCS content available in the blueprint, instead of setting the indices in the ObsBlueprint constructor any of the following functions for which there is metadata in a FITS file may be called on a blueprint instance: